 What happens at the loan closing?

-When it’s finally time to close the loan, you may meet at a designated settlement office such as a title company or attorney’s office.
-You will review and sign all documents in the presence of a notary.
+At the closing of your mortgage loan, you will likely meet at a designated settlement office, such as a title company or an attorney's office.
+During the meeting, you will review and sign all necessary documents in the presence of a notary public.

-You will also have to pay any remaining fees at the loan closing.
-This usually includes the down payments and closing costs, and other applicable fees.
-You have several options to make these payments, including:
+You will also be required to pay any remaining fees at the loan closing.
+These may include the down payment, closing costs, and other applicable fees.
+You can typically make these payments in several ways, including:

-Your loan processor will walk you through the whole process and give you advice on what needs to be done next.
-Once all the fees are paid and the documents are recorded, the home is officially yours!
+Your loan processor will guide you through the entire process, explaining each step and offering advice on what needs to be done next.
+Once all fees are paid and the documents are recorded, the property officially becomes yours!

 Can I do anything ahead of time to speed up the home loan process?

-If you haven’t reviewed your credit reports in the last 12 months, you can request FREE copies from the three major credit agencies at www.annualcreditreport.com Review each one carefully and request corrections if you spot any errors.
-This will help our staff obtain your correct credit score quickly when you apply for financing.
+If you haven't checked your credit reports in the last 12 months, you can obtain free copies from the three major credit reporting agencies at www.annualcreditreport.com

 PURCHASE / REFINANCE INQUIRY